Trisomy 21 Research Foundation : Down Syndrome : Trisomy 21 : Autism

-Nutrivene-D is a nutritional supplementation program designed for individuals with Down syndrome.
+Nutrivene-D is a nutritional supplementation program formulated to support Down syndrome.
 The program includes a Daily Supplement, Daily Enzyme, and NightTime Formula.
 Nutrivene-D Daily Supplement consists of vitamins, minerals, amino acids, and other essential nutrients that your child may need throughout the day.
 Children with Down syndrome may be deficient in digestive enzymes and experience malabsorption problems.
 Supplementing with digestive enzymes may help your child better absorb nutrients from his or her daily intake of foods and dietary supplements.
 Premature aging, lower growth rates, and sleep disturbances are also common in Down syndrome.
 The NightTime Formula provides nutrients needed for normal physiological function between the evening and morning meals.*

 What age should my infant begin taking Nutrivene?

 We have many infants taking the product who are just days old.
 When providing Nutrivene to an infant, we recommend starting at a significantly reduced dosage and working up to a full dosage over a 1- to 2- week period.
 Nutrivene should be added directly to infant formula or breastmilk.
 Speak directly with your physician or other healthcare practitioner prior to beginning Nutrivene or any other dietary supplements.